 Pest monitoring In late fall or early spring, scout for signs of borer infestation and larval feeding near the base of the tree trunk near the soil surface.
 Larval presence can best be detected by globs of gum/sap mixed with a granular brown frass that appear at the base of infested fruit trees.

 Protect the base of the fruit tree from larval entry by placing a plastic or metal cone or barrier around it before egg laying begins.
 The cone should be pushed 1 to 2 inches into the soil and should fit snugly around the trunk at the top to prevent the tiny larvae from getting beneath it.
-Alternatively, if there are only one or a few peach trees in a home orchard, it is quicker and cheaper to control this insect by "worming."
+Alternatively, if there are only one or a few apricot trees in a home orchard, it is quicker and cheaper to control this insect by "worming."
 Use a pocket knife, wire or some pointed instrument to remove dirt around the tree and dig out the larvae.